rwsarmstrong/strongtrack/README.md

 # StrongTrack v0.3
 Hi there!
 Here you can find code for StrongTrack, a tool for landmark annotation and finding coefficents for facial animation.
 If installing python/libraries (see below) is intimidating and you're running windows I recommend waiting for an exectuable that I aim to push to this repository soon.

-**This tool is still at an early stage of development by a non-professional (look, I can't even get bold text to work on github!). v0.3 represents an early release of just the landmark training component.
+**This tool is still at an early stage of development by a non-professional. v0.3 represents an early release of just the landmark training component.
 The resulting training files may continue to be usable in later versions but I cannot guarentee this.
 Apologies **

 # Overview
 This a python based tool for finding coefficients for facial animation from RGB video.
 Coefficients can be exported as a numpy save file (for importing into Blender for example) but can also stream into Unreal Engine (or elsewhere) via OSC.